-And no city in the Commonwealth of Kentucky packs in more drama (of the good kind) than Louisville!
+No city in Kentucky packs in more drama (of the good kind) than Louisville!

 Let me steer you through five of the best venues for live theater in Louisville – ones that caught my eye during my time in this river city.

 1) The Kentucky Center for the Performing Arts

 Louisville’s most high-profile venue, it’s the home of prominent theatrical tenants like the Louisville Orchestra, the Louisville Ballet (the official state ballet of Kentucky), the Kentucky Opera and Broadway Across America.

 The next year, then-President Ronald Reagan and Democratic challenger Walter Mondale duked it out in a nationally televised debate on the stage of the Kentucky Center.